 During two of these days I will assess and treat you per my style of health care.
 I use a type of manual muscle testing and treatment protocol I developed called Systems Health Care to determine where imbalances are in the body, whether structural, nutritional, hormonal, or other, and how to correct these imbalances naturally.
 Watch a video here to see one typical assessment procedure.
 Often I am using some form of trigger-point therapy (myofascial release), or nutrient therapy to make these corrections, along with dietary, exercise, and lifestyle modifications.
 Many of the techniques I use are those I have developed over my past twenty years in practice.
 I can honestly say that not once has a patient ever said, “I’ve had this done before,” and most of my patients travel several hours to see me.
 I am not the type of doctor that someone sees weekly, or even monthly, so you will get a lot out these sessions.
 See the testimonials below from past workshop participants.

 Prior to becoming interested in natural movement programs my training was primarily in endurance, specifically Ironman triathlons.
 I have completed 16 Ironman races, six of which were at the World Championship in Kona, HI.
 The other triathlons, road races, cycling events, and trail races I have competed in over the past 20+ years is – well, many.
 I no longer race triathlons, for a variety of reasons, but focus my training on trail running, MovNat, Original Strength, kettle bell training, and other programs.
-I have taken the Ido Portal Movement X workshop, a Wim Hoff workshop, and I learn a lot of other drills and movement methods from my wife MaryBeth who is a StrongFirst Kettlebells Certified Instructor too.
+I have taken the Ido Portal Movement X workshop, a Wim Hoff workshop, and I learn a lot of other drills and movement methods from my wife MaryBeth who is a StrongFirst Kettlebells Level II Certified Instructor too.

 The overall goal of the workshop is to get people (you) moving and feeling better – even if you choose to specialize in a sport.
 The natural fitness skills will help develop your strength, balance, and fitness, and the treatment will hone in on any imbalances (structural and nutritional) you have which are affecting your health and fitness.
 Even if you don’t have an injury, you most likely have imbalances that are hindering your performance, and you most likely don’t know about them or are “used to” feeling a certain way every day.